andrewabarca/bizible.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

 1. Set up the Bizible Application in your Identity Provider.
 See external documentation listed below for walkthroughs.

-    1. When prompted for the Single Sign On URL or Recipient URL or Destination URL, SAML Assertion Customer Service (ACS) URL, use [https://apps.bizible.com/BizibleSAML2/ReceiveSSORequest](https://apps.bizible.com/BizibleSAML2/ReceiveSSORequest)
+    a.
+When prompted for the Single Sign On URL or Recipient URL or Destination URL, SAML Assertion Customer Service (ACS) URL, use [https://apps.bizible.com/BizibleSAML2/ReceiveSSORequest](https://apps.bizible.com/BizibleSAML2/ReceiveSSORequest)

-    1. When prompted for the Audience Restriction URL or application-defined unique identifier, use [https://BizibleLPM](https://biziblelpm/)
+    b.
+When prompted for the Audience Restriction URL or application-defined unique identifier, use [https://BizibleLPM](https://biziblelpm/)

 1. Switch to Custom SSO in the Bizible Application

-    1. Once the Billing Group has been enabled for your Account, you can now navigate to Settings >> Security >> Authentication
+    a.
+Once the Billing Group has been enabled for your Account, you can now navigate to Settings >> Security >> Authentication

-    1. By default, your Login Type will be set to “CRM Users.”
+    b.
+By default, your Login Type will be set to “CRM Users.”

-    1. Switch the Login Type to “Custom SSO” to begin the configuration process.
+    c.
+Switch the Login Type to “Custom SSO” to begin the configuration process.

 1. Fill in the connection settings for your Identity Provider configuration

-    1.

-        1. Your Identity Provider might give an IdP metadata .xml document which will pull out the required configuration fields.
+    a.
+Your Identity Provider might give an IdP metadata .xml document which will pull out the required configuration fields.
 Either load in the content of the .xml document or fill out the three fields below from the output obtained during the Identity Provider configuration process. **You do not need to complete both.**

-            1. IdP URL: The URL that Bizible needs to point to in order to authenticate your users into the Bizible application.
-Sometimes referred to as the “Redirect URL.”
-            1. IdP Issuer: A unique identifier of the Identity Provider.
-Sometimes referred to as the “External Key.”
-            1. IdP Certificate: A public key that allows Bizible to verify and validate the signature of all Identity Provider responses.
+            i.
+IdP URL: The URL that Bizible needs to point to in order to authenticate your users into the Bizible application.
+Sometimes referred to as the “Redirect URL.” ii.
+IdP Issuer: A unique identifier of the Identity Provider.
+Sometimes referred to as the “External Key.” iii.
+IdP Certificate: A public key that allows Bizible to verify and validate the signature of all Identity Provider responses.

 1. Set the token expiration for your users in minutes.

-    1. Bizible allows a whole number from 1 to 1440 minutes.
+    a.
+Bizible allows a whole number from 1 to 1440 minutes.
 After a user’s session time has been exceeded, the user will get logged off once they navigate to a new page.

 1. Set up and map your User Attribute settings to the respective First Name, Last Name, and Email Address.

-    1. By entering the SAML attributes, Bizible will be able to recognize your users by the information passed through.
+    a.
+By entering the SAML attributes, Bizible will be able to recognize your users by the information passed through.

-        1. Email Attribute: Provide the attribute name that your Identity Provider uses for the user’s email address.
-        1. First Name Attribute: Provide the attribute name that your Identity Provider uses for the user’s first name.
-        1. Last Name Attribute: Provide the attribute name that your Identity Provider uses for the user’s last name.
+        i.
+Email Attribute: Provide the attribute name that your Identity Provider uses for the user’s email address. ii.
+First Name Attribute: Provide the attribute name that your Identity Provider uses for the user’s first name. iii.
+Last Name Attribute: Provide the attribute name that your Identity Provider uses for the user’s last name.

-    1. Hint: If you test your SAML configuration now, we will parse out the Email, First Name, and Last Name attributes that you can use for this section.
+    b.
+Hint: If you test your SAML configuration now, we will parse out the Email, First Name, and Last Name attributes that you can use for this section.

    ![](assets/2.png)

 1. Set up and map your User Role settings to the respective roles or groups classified from your IdP.

-    1.

-        1. Customers have the option of assigning Bizible user roles based on groups defined in their Identity Provider.
+    a.
+Customers have the option of assigning Bizible user roles based on groups defined in their Identity Provider.
 By entering your SAML attributes, Bizible will be able to map your user’s roles and groups to Bizible user permissions.
 We highly recommend that you set up these roles so that your Bizible administrator has sufficient rights to update your account.

-        1. If no roles or groups are mapped, the default setting is that all employees in the Identity Provider will have Standard user access.
+    b.
+If no roles or groups are mapped, the default setting is that all employees in the Identity Provider will have Standard user access.

-            1. Bizible Standard User: Provide the role or group value (from your SSO provider) for users that should have read-only access to the Bizible application.
-            1. Bizible Account Admin User: Provide the role or group value (from your SSO provider) for users that should have administrative access to the Bizible application.
-This means that the role has access to change configurations and settings related to your Account.
-            1. You must have an attribute in your IdP with the exact name of “groups” that houses the values you put in the “Bizible Standard User" or “Bizible Account Admin User” attributes.
+        i.
+Bizible Standard User: Provide the role or group value (from your SSO provider) for users that should have read-only access to the Bizible application. ii.
+Bizible Account Admin User: Provide the role or group value (from your SSO provider) for users that should have administrative access to the Bizible application.
+This means that the role has access to change configurations and settings related to your Account. iii.
+You must have an attribute in your IdP with the exact name of “groups” that houses the values you put in the “Bizible Standard User" or “Bizible Account Admin User” attributes.

-        1. If multiple roles or groups should be mapped to a role, enter each value separated by a comma.
+    c.
+If multiple roles or groups should be mapped to a role, enter each value separated by a comma.

    ![](assets/2a.png)

 1. Test the Single Sign On configuration

-    1.

-        1. Before you can hit Save, you will be required to click the Test SAML Authentication button to verify that your settings were configured properly.
+    a.
+Before you can hit Save, you will be required to click the Test SAML Authentication button to verify that your settings were configured properly.

-        1. If you see a “failure” error, please follow the message and attempt again.
+    b.
+If you see a “failure” error, please follow the message and attempt again.

    ![](assets/3.png)

 1. Save your settings and direct your colleagues to use Single Sign On with your new custom Sign In URL.

-    1.

-        1. Important: Once you Save your new Authentication settings, it is possible your session will end once you navigate to a new page because you have disabled login by CRM Users and enabled Custom SSO.
+    a.
+Important: Once you Save your new Authentication settings, it is possible your session will end once you navigate to a new page because you have disabled login by CRM Users and enabled Custom SSO.

    ![](assets/4.png)

 1. Try it out!

-    1.

-        1. Use your new custom Sign In URL and attempt to log back in to the Bizible Application with your Identity Provider credentials.
+    a.
+Use your new custom Sign In URL and attempt to log back in to the Bizible Application with your Identity Provider credentials.

-        1. The format will look like https://apps.bizible.com/business/[accountName `]`
+    b.
+The format will look like `https://apps.bizible.com/business/[accountName]`

-        1. Congratulations!
+    c.
+Congratulations!
 You’ve successfully set up Single Sign On into the Bizible Application for your account!

    ![](assets/5.png)